Skip to content

 timedatectl set-local-rtc 1

-This will change the required setting and you can see if it worked by using the following command.
+This will change the required setting and you can see if it worked using the following command.

 timedatectl Dual boot time difference fix

-You’ll see a bunch of lines as the output, but you just have to look for the line that says, “RTC in local TZ: yes”.
+You’ll see a bunch of lines as the output, but you have to look for the line that says, “RTC in local TZ: yes”.
 You will also see a warning message that begins with “The system is configured to read the RTC time in the local time zone.”
 Further lines will warn you of the disadvantages of doing this.

 sudo sed -i 's/UTC=yes/UTC=no/' /etc/default/rcS